3rdtwinmisters/rhc_cit114_fall2020/notes9.md

 + Drive architectures using data
 + Improve through game days

-+Resource constraints is like space on a hard drive or data speed of a ethernet cable +Mitigate deployment risk by fixing issues that don't have desired outcomes with accelerated bug fixing and quality assurance.
++ Resource constraints is like space on a hard drive or data speed of a ethernet cable
++ Mitigate deployment risk by fixing issues that don't have desired outcomes with accelerated bug fixing and quality assurance.

 ### Identify two quotes that were made, that you found interesting.
 a.
 "Successful evolution of operations is founded in: frequent small improvements; providing safe environments and time to experiment, develop, and test improvements; and environments in which learning from failures is encouraged" (13). <br/>